kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 3 - I do not fear computers.
 I fear the lack of them.
 A function that prints a string, followed by a new line, to stdout.

+## Task 4 - I can only go one way, I've not got a reverse gear
+A function that prints a string, in reverse, followed by a new line.